puid/Python/README.md

 Random string generation is plagued by overkill and under specified usage.
 Consider the all too frequent use of `uuid`s as random strings.
 The rational is seemingly that the probability of a repeated `uuid` is low.
 Yes, it is admittedly low, but is that sufficient reason to use a `uuid` without further thought?
 For example, suppose a `uuid` is used as a key in a data store that will have  at most a thousand items.
 What is the probability of a repeated `uuid` in this case?
 It's 1 in a nonillion.
 That's 10^30, or 1 followed by 30 zeros, or million times the estimated number of stars in the universe.
 Really?
 Doesn't that seem a bit overkill?
 Do really you need that level of assurance?
 And if so, why stop there?
 Why not concatenate two `uuid`s and get an even more ridiculous level of "assurance".

 Or why not be a bit more reasonable and think about the problem for a moment.
 Suppose you accept a 1 in 10^15 risk of repeat.
 That's still a *really* low risk.
 Ah, but wait, to do that you can't use a `uuid`, because `uuid` generation isn't flexible.
 The characters are fixed, the representation is fixed, and the bits of entropy are fixed.

+You could generate the IDs by determining the actual amount of ID entropy required (it's 68.76 bits), selecting some set of characters, calculate the string length necessary given those characters, and finally generate the IDs as outlined in the earlier common ID generation scheme.

+Whew, maybe that's another reason developers tend to use uuids.
+That seems like a lot of effort.

-But you could very easily use `puid` to generate such IDs:
+Ah, but there is another way.
+You could very easily use `puid` to generate such IDs:

 ```python
 from puid import Puid